CompBtBs/noncanonical-tca-cancer-analysis/README.md

 This repository contains the code and relevant resources used in the analysis presented in the paper:

 **Mechanistically Informed Machine Learning Links Non-Canonical TCA Cycle Activity to Warburg Metabolism and Hallmarks of Malignancy**
-*Lihao Lin, Lapi Francesco, Bruno G. Galuzzi, Marco Vanoni, Lilia Alberghina, Chiara Damiani*
+*Lihao Lin, Francesco Lapi, Bruno G. Galuzzi, Marco Vanoni, Lilia Alberghina, Chiara Damiani*
 (Submitted / Preprint available at: [insert DOI or arXiv link])

 ## Paper abstract